wellrestedphp/wellrested/README.md

 #### Optimized Route Lookup

-StaticRoute routes are optimized by providing a direct lookup from path to handler.
+StaticRoute and PrefixRoute routes are optimized by providing a direct lookup from path to handler.
 This is different from convential lookups because a match must be found by iterating through the entire list of routes in the router.
-This reduces the lookup complexity from O(n) - linear - to O(1) - constant.
+This reduces the lookup complexity from O(n)—linear—to O(1)—constant.

 ### Handlers